istio/istio.io/content/en/blog/2020/large-scale-security-policy-performance-tests/index.md

     caption="Environment setup"
     >}}

-The policies that are applied are made to not match with any request or only the very last rule, this makes makes sure that the RBAC filter has to go through all the rules and policies.
+The policies that are applied are made to not match with any request or only the very last rule, this makes sure that the RBAC filter has to go through all the rules and policies.
 This forces the system to never short circuit (when the RBAC filter matches before viewing all the policies).
 Even though this is not necessarily what will happen in your individual system, this gives data of the worst possible performance of each test case.

 ## Test cases

-- 1: MTLS STRICT vs plaintext.
+1. MTLS STRICT vs plaintext.

-- 2: A single authorization policy with a variable number of principal rules.
+1. A single authorization policy with a variable number of principal rules.
 For the RBAC filter to activate this rule a peer authentication policy must also be applied to the system.

-- 3: Authorization policy with a variable number of requestPrincipal rules.
-For the RBAC filter to activate this rule a requestAuthentication policy must also be applied to the system.
+1. Authorization policy with a variable number of `requestPrincipal` rules.
+For the RBAC filter to activate this rule a `requestAuthentication` policy must also be applied to the system.

-- 4: A single authorization policy with variable number of paths vs sourceIP rules
+1. A single authorization policy with variable number of paths vs `sourceIP` rules

-- 5: Variable number of authorization policies each consisting of a single paths or sourceIP rule
+1. Variable number of authorization policies each consisting of a single paths or `sourceIP` rule

-- 6: A single requestAuthentication policy with variable number of JWTRules rules
+1. A single `requestAuthentication` policy with variable number of `JWTRules` rules

 ## Data